erxes/erxes/CONTRIBUTING.md

 Working on your first Pull Request?
 You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

+Important git command for make a pull request: git clone(to make a local copy of the project) code (to open the code) git status (to check the status wheater it is saved or not) git commit(to commit or save your changes in your local system) git push(to save the change in your github account)

 ## Submitting code

 Any code change should be submitted as a pull request.
 The description should explain what the code does and give steps to execute it.
 The pull request should also contain tests.